 The California Science Center dates to the first State Exposition Building, which opened in 1912 and displayed simple, agriculturally-based natural resources and industrial products from across the state.
 After World War II, technology-based businesses began to grow so the State Exposition Building was remodeled to show visitors the role of science and technology in everyday life.
 The building was renamed the California Museum of Science and Industry in 1951 to better reflect this new objective.
 In 1998, the museum transformed into a new kind of public institution for science learning, the California Science Center.

-Previously a racetrack and fairgrounds, Exposition Park, then known as Agricultural Park, is purchased by the State of California, the County and City of Los Angles.
+Previously a racetrack and fairgrounds, Exposition Park, then known as Agricultural Park, is purchased by the State of California, the County and City of Los Angeles.

 State Exposition Building opens.